michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

     - Recreate a Database from scratch
     - Make it clear at all Times what State a Database is in
     - Migrate in a deterministic Way from a current Version of the Database to a newer one

+## Testcontainers

+- Testcontainers for Java is a Java Library that supports JUnit Testing and provides lightweight, disposable Instances of common Databases, Selenium Web Browsers, or anything else that can be run in a Docker Container
+- Testcontainers facilitate the following Types of Testing:
+    - __Data Access Layer Integration Testing__: use a containerized Instance of a MySQL, PostgreSQL or Oracle Database to test the Data Access Layer Code for full Compatibility -__Application Integration Testing__: run the Application in a short-lived Test Mode with Dependencies such as Databases, Message Queues or Web Servers
+    - __UI/Acceptance Testing__: use containerized Web Browsers compatible with Selenium to run automated UI Tests